neondatabase/neon/docs/glossary.md

 How much history do we need to keep around for PITR and read-only nodes?

+### Segment (PostgreSQL)

+NOTE: This is an overloaded term.

+A physical file which stores data for a given relation.
+File segments are limited in size by a configuration value (typically 1 gigabyte), so if a relation exceeds that size, it is split into multiple segments.
+### Segment (Layered Repository)

+NOTE: This is an overloaded term.

+Segment is a RELISH_SEG_SIZE slice of relish (defined by a SegmentTag).
 ### SLRU

 SLRUs include pg_clog, pg_multixact/members, and